Crsarmv7l/DaikonTools-for-Yardstick-One/README.md

 Usage:

 Download the python script, change the location in def main() where your .ys1 files will be located eg: home = os.path.expanduser( '~/Saved_TX/' ).
-Create a .ys1 file and run the script.
+Create a (or many) .ys1 file, run the script, type in the name of the .ys1 you want to send from the list.
 Root access is not needed (and is detrimental) provided you don't need root access to access your Yardstick One.

 # License: